Thom711/pxl-challenge/README.md

 ]
 ```

-The way I want to approach this assignment is:
+**The way I want to approach this assignment is**

 The main process is a job / controller called MigrateData.
 The process will use JSONReader, https://github.com/pcrov/JsonReader, to parse JSON file one by one.
 This allows the process to circumvent PHP's limited memory.

 Per entry a new user and creditcard model is instantiated, allowing for model functions to be used.
 If the model passes all
 requirements, it's queued as a seperate, batchable? job.

 Then, once it's finished.
 The queue can be ran, or it's already running in the meantime, migrating each entry seperatly to the database.
 Thus, allowing the process to be interruptible.

 * Working with Jobs and Queues. https://laravel.com/docs/8.x/queues
 - The queue should be set to database in the .env file.